rust-lang/rfcs/text/1414-rvalue_static_promotion.md

 The necessary changes in the compiler did already get implemented as part of codegen optimizations (emitting references-to or memcopies-from values in static memory instead of embedding them in the code).

-All that is left do do is "throw the switch" for the new lifetime semantic by removing these lines: https://github.com/rust-lang/rust/blob/29ea4eef9fa6e36f40bc1f31eb1e56bf5941ee72/src/librustc/middle/mem_categorization.rs#L801-L807
+All that is left to do is "throw the switch" for the new lifetime semantic by removing these lines: https://github.com/rust-lang/rust/blob/29ea4eef9fa6e36f40bc1f31eb1e56bf5941ee72/src/librustc/middle/mem_categorization.rs#L801-L807